 - Power cable

-There’s lot’s of cheap cables available on the internet to buy but I wouldn’t recommend you cheap-out on them.
+There’s a lot of cheap cables on the internet available to buy but I wouldn’t recommend you cheap-out on these.

 Remember.. buy it nice or buy it twice!

 The HDMI cable I chose was a gold plated and braided 1 meter cable.

 However after purchasing this cable I wish that I had gone for the 2 metre cable now as it sometimes feel too short when hooked up to the TV and it doesn’t leave much room to work with.

 - Here is a link to a 1M (3.3ft) gold plated and braided HDMI cable on Amazon.com

 - Here is a link to a 2M (6.5ft) gold plated and braided HDMI cable on Amazon.com

 USB Power Cable

 The USB power cable with plug for me HAD to have a power switch on it.